TomekLeszczynski/Shadow-Boxing-App/README.md

 ## Purposes and Development Principles

-- **From Scratch to Deployment:** The project aims to build a comprehensive application from the ground up, considering the level of knowledge and experience, based on the JavaScript framework - Vue.js, in combination with dedicated libraries and frameworks (Pinia, Vue Router, Vite, Vitest);
+- **From Scratch to Deployment:** The project aims to build a comprehensive application from the ground up, considering author's level of knowledge and experience, based on the JavaScript framework - Vue.js, in combination with dedicated libraries and frameworks (Pinia, Vue Router, Vite, Vitest);
 - **Efficient Styling:** Utilizing the Tailwind CSS framework for styling the application;
 - **Integration with Firebase:** Utilizing the cloud platform for handling authentication and user data storage;
 - **TypeScript**: Leveraging the TypeScript superset to improve code quality and maintain better control over data types in the created code;